 These stories are just a small example of what’s happening in the world today, so as you can see, slowly but surely, attitudes towards autism are changing for the better, and that’s very good news indeed.

 On a personal note, if you’d like to see what my boys are up to now, you can read more about them in my Facebook album ‘Never Tell Me the Odds’.
-The title is, of course, a Star Wars reference, because as I’ve mentioned before: I’m a nerd and always will be.
+The title is, of course, a Star Wars reference, because as I’ve mentioned before, I’m a giant nerd and always will be.

-This then, is the post you need to share with anyone who’s struggling to get to grips with a new autism diagnosis, and with anyone whose bad days far outweigh the good.
+In conclusion then, is the post you need to share with anyone who’s struggling to get to grips with a new autism diagnosis, and with anyone whose bad days far outweigh the good.
 This is the post you need to share everywhere across social media, because you just never know who might see it and feel a little less alone.

 You see, this is the post I so desperately needed to read when my boys were small, and the only voice I heard saying anything positive about their future was my own.